openscript/foolproof-react-starterkit/README.md

 # Foolproof React starter kit
+This starter kit helps you to create a react-based web application.
 So what you probably interests you the most, first.
 The stack of this starter kit looks like this:

  - Yarn
  - Typescript
    - tslint
  - Webpack
- - React
+ - React & React DOM
    - Redux

 This starter kit should follow this principals: